securityfirst/tent-content/contents_en/emergency-support/physical/beginner/physical.md

 Languages: English, French
 **Accept Urgent Appeals?** Yes

-**Description:** the European Court of Human Rights ensures that States respect the rights guaranteed by the European Convention on Human Rights.
+**Description:** The European Court of Human Rights ensures that States respect the rights guaranteed by the European Convention on Human Rights.
 The European Court examines complaints (known as "applications") lodged by individuals, and issues binding judgments where the State is found in violation of these rights.

 **Note:** Individuals may file complaints directly to the Court, only after exhausting all options within their State to address the situation.

-**Web Site:** www.echr.coe.int/ECHR
+**Web Site:** [echr.coe.int] (https://www.echr.coe.int/Pages/home.aspx?p=home)

 ## International Criminal Court

 **Description:** Founded in part by the United Nations and based in The Hague, the International Criminal Court tries individuals accused of inter- national crimes including genocide, crimes against humanity, and war crimes.
 Only States and the international communicate can bring cases to the ICC.
 The ICC is an independent body and is based on a treaty, joined by 105 countries.

-**Web Site:** www.icc-cpi.int
+**Web Site:** [icc-cpi.int] (https://www.icc-cpi.int/)